theirongolddev/gitlab-insights/docs/sprint-artifacts/1-3-gitlab-oauth-authentication.md

 **Known Limitations (Acceptable for MVP):**

-- Avatar images may fail with 401 on GitLab instances with restricted access (gracefully handled with Image component fallback)
+- Avatar images may fail with 401 on GitLab instances with restricted access (gracefully handled with Image component onError handler that hides failed images)
-- No token refresh logic implemented (deferred to Epic 3)
+- No token refresh logic implemented (deferred to Epic 3 - TODO comment added)
-- No scope validation on first login (basic functionality works with read_api + read_user)
+- No scope validation on first login (AC8 - deferred to Epic 3, TODO comment added)
+- Custom error handling for 401/403 minimal (AC9-10 - deferred to Epic 6, TODO comments added)
 - Single GitLab instance only (multi-instance support deferred)

+**Post-Review Improvements (2nd Iteration):**

+- Fixed type safety: Added explicit types to session callback with TODO to replace `any` types in Epic 6
+- Added onError handler to Image component for graceful avatar failure handling
+- Added comprehensive TODO comments with epic references for all deferred work
+- Updated all task checkboxes to accurately reflect completion state
+- Documented AC8-10 deferral decisions with clear epic references and rationale

 **Files Created/Modified:**